Astral Rejection

-Astral Rejection is the second album by American experimental band I Set My Friends on Fire.
-The album's original release date was June 22, 2010 but due to line-up changes and the original recordings being scrapped, it was pushed back by almost a year to June 21, 2011.
+Astral Rejection is the second album by American experimental metal band I Set My Friends on Fire.
+The album's original release date was June 22, 2010, but due to line-up changes and the original recordings being scrapped, it was pushed back by almost a year to June 21, 2011.

 Release

 The first single to be released from the album was a demo called "Excite Dyke", which was released on June 15, 2010.
 The second single, "It Comes Naturally" was released on March 21, 2011.
 On June 24, 2011, the third single, "Life Hertz" was released on PureVolume.
 On June 13, 2011, a music video for their fourth single called "Astral Rejection" was released on YouTube.

 On June 16, 2011, the band began streaming the entire album on their Facebook page.
 The album was released in stores on June 21, 2011.
-The song "Fast To The End" by Thursday was included as a bonus track on some release versions of Astral Rejection.
-The song is given the title "TEST" on the album.
+The song "Fast to the End" by Thursday was included as a bonus track on some release versions of Astral Rejection.
+The song is given the title "Test" on the album.

 Original version

 The original intended version of Astral Rejection was developed with Nabil Moo on all instruments and was planned to see a release in June 2010, which went rejected by Epitaph Records.
 In early 2017, early pre-production demos were posted to the bands VK account.
 These songs include early versions of the songs "Excite Dyke", "Astral Rejection", "Narcissismfof", and "Infinite Suck"; the later half differ tremendously from the final album versions.
-The demos are noticeably absent of auto-tune, which was abundant on the final mix.
+The demos are noticeably absent of Auto-Tune, which was abundant on the final mix.

 In an interview with DEAD PRESS! whilst touring the UK in 2018, the label's decision to scrap the original version of the record caused tension between the two members and a large amount of stress on Nabil Moo forcing him to leave the band.
 Matt Mehana was then forced to handle the writing duties solo, later recruiting Chris Lent of From First To Last into the line-up.
 Mehana would later go on to state that the reason for the original version not seeing a release was due to ISMFOF presenting the record wholly to Epitaph rather than presenting song by song to the label and gradually working into a sound the label would prefer.
 The original release contains a remarkable absence of electronic elements to Epitaph's dismay.

 Eventually the shelved original version of Astral Rejection did see an official release on March 29, 2019, through Epitaph.

-Touring

-To support the new album, ISMFOF played the fourth annual Artery Foundation Across the Nation Tour with Of Mice and Men.
-The band has played several new songs, including "Excite Dyke", "Erectangles" and "Narcissismfof".
-The band played Warped Tour 2011, and opened for A Skylit Drive on their Identity on Fire tour in Europe in September.
-A Dance Gavin Dance tour was planned for November with ISMFOF as the opening act, but was cancelled.